Per Naroskin

 Per Naroskin, (born 25 September 1959) is a Swedish psychologist, psychotherapist, author and stand-up comedian.
 Naroskin participated in different shows at Sveriges Radio, such as Studio Ett, Spanarna, and Jonas Val, and in 2006 he presented an episode of the SR show Sommar i P1 where he spoke about his life.
 He has also participated in the SVT show Fråga Doktorn.

+Since 2011, he is in a relationship with comedian Sissela Kyle.